-Positive features of this density-reduction approach are its simplicity and the local experience with this obvious method of controlling urban development where it does not belong.
+The positive features of this density-reduction approach are simplicity and the local experience with this obvious method of controlling urban development where it does not belong.
 This approach furthers the important planning objective of clearly separating urban and rural uses, as called for in the state comprehensive plan and the state's rules governing local comprehensive plans.
-This approach could result in subdividing rural land into, say, five-acre homesites, which would avoid agricultural clear-cutting (although it would still result in considerable clearing of native pines and palmettos for yard space).

-A significant negative feature is that it would not interfere with further habitat destruction that occurs when undisturbed lands are converted completely to agriculture.
+A significant negative feature is that it would not interfere with further habitat destruction that occurs when undisturbed lands are converted to agriculture.
 Also, it might be seen as overly harsh by large landowners, who also might characterize it as an unfair attempt to lower their land values to benefit future conservation purchasers of large tracts.

-3. Cluster development
+3. Clustering of development